 Arch commemorating New World Park in front of presentday City Square Mall, 2016

 ANANDA BHAVAN

-94 Sved Alwi Road
+94 Syed Alwi Road

 Ananda Bhavan Restaurant, 2016

-Established in 1924, Ananda Bhavan Restaurant is the oldest Indian vegetarian restaurant in Singapore.
-Its first restaurant, located at the Ellison Building, is currently owned by its founder's grandson, Rama Chandra.
-Ananda Bhavan means "house of bliss" in Hindi and was named after the home of India's first Prime Minister as Chandra's grandfather was a nationalist.
+Established in 1924, Ananda Bhavan is one of the oldest Indian vegetarian restaurants in Singapore.
+The restaurant was founded by Kulanthaivelu Muthusamy Kaunder, who, with his brothers, set up the eatery when they came to Singapore in the 1920s.
+Ananda Bhavan means "house of bliss" in Hindi and was named after the home of India's first Prime Minister.
 The restaurant started by serving only South Indian vegetarian cuisine.
 In recent years, it has included North Indian and Indian Chinese fusion vegetarian cuisine on its menu.
 Ananda Bhavan has expanded over the years and now has four branches in the vicinity of Little India and one at Changi Business Park.

 KOMALA VILAS RESTAURANT

 76 Serangoon Road

 Komala Vilas, 2016

 Komala Vilas is a vegetarian restaurant established in 1947 by Murugiah Rajoo.
 He arrived from India in 1934 at the age of 14.
-He was first employed as a shop assistant in the restaurant, then called Karuna Nanthavilas.
-When the proprietor retired in 1947, his friends persuaded him to buy the restaurant.
-The

-restaurant was then renamed Komala Vilas.
+He was first employed as a shop assistant in the previous restaurant that occupied the unit.
+When the proprietor returned to India in 1947, his friends persuaded him to buy the restaurant.
+The restaurant was then renamed Komala Vilas.
 The vegetarian restaurant also used to provide free copies of Indian newspapers and Tamil magazines to its customers.
 Besides being famous for its affordable vegetarian meals, the restaurant's yoghurt (thairu) and yoghurt drink (lassi) are popular amongst patrons.
 Currently, besides the main restaurant at 76 Serangoon Road, Komala Vilas has three other restaurants in the Little India area.

 GAN LIAN SENG

-117 Dunlop Street

-Gan Lian Seng is

-a provision shop

-today owned by

-Gan Theng Tuan.

-The shop was

-started by Gan's

-father and initially

-located along

-Campbell Lane in

-the 1950s-60s,

-on land rented

-from a temple.
+117 Dunlop Street Gan Lian Seng is a provision shop today owned by Gan Theng Tuan.
+The shop was started by Gan's father and initially located along Campbell Lane in the 1950s-60s, on land rented from a temple.

 Gan Lian Seng, 2016

 The shop sold household goods and furniture, and relocated to Dunlop Street in the 1980s.
 It now supplies provisions to foreign workers from the construction industry, including those from China, India, Malaysia and Bangladesh.
 This shop is the oldest surviving Chinese shop in the Little India area.

 JOTHI STORE AND FLOWER SHOP

 1 Campbell Lane

-Jothi Store and Flower Shop was founded in the early 1960s as a flower stall along a five-foot way space.
+Jothi Store and Flower Shop was founded in the early 1960s.
 The small stall sold traditional Indian garlands, betel leaves and prayer items.
-It was then called Ottuk Kudai.
 Its founder, Ramachandra Murugaia, arrived at Singapore in 1948, when he was 17 years old.
 He named the shop after his first daughter Jothi.
 Since then, the small shop has grown into a thriving five-storey business in Campbell Lane.
-Murugaia's son, Ramakumar Chandra, took over the business in 1986.
+Murugaia's son, Rajakumar Chandra, took over the business in 1986.
 The company has also expanded into Malaysia and started exporting to other parts of the world.